flriancu/fortran_demo/SETUP.md

 ## Windows 10 and later, via WSL

+This method uses the `gfortran` Fortran compiler and the `gcc` C compiler, both maintained by the GNU Project.

 ### Installing the tools

 1. Install the Windows Subsystem for Linux (`wsl`).
 This step is not complicated,